m1gwings/summaries/swe-2/cheatsheet.md

 Then we can compare the **actual schedule** with the **baseline schedule**.
 Some warning signs are: tasks running late, tasks not started that should be, haven't completed as much work as planned.
 Also we have to compare actual costs to assigned budget.

-Finally we want to monitor sirks and, in case they become reality, follow the mitigation strategy defined in the risk management plan.
+Finally we want to monitor risks and, in case they become reality, follow the mitigation strategy defined in the risk management plan.

 ##### Earned Value Analysis